The Must-Dos in Nelson

 Location: Montgomery Square.

-14. Have a foodie experience
+14. Have a Foodie Experience

 Location: Nelson City Centre.

-15. Walk the dun mountain
+15. Walk the Dun Mountain

 For a quick and active city escape, we recommend the Dun Mountain.
 Not only can the mountain be ridden by bike (see Mountain Biking in Nelson Tasman), the mountains trails are a great way to explore on foot.
 The Dun Mountain walk is a well-graded track through the hills that form Nelson’s backdrop.
-The 3-hour return walk also takes your through native and pine forest.
+The 3-hour return walk also takes you through native and pine forest.